 My vegan kale slaw recipe uses a sesame soy dressing with some delicious flavors like ginger and garlic.
 It’s well-balanced and makes for a truly delicious salad.

-Ingredients and Substitutions for Kale and Cabbage Salad with Sesame Dressing
+Ingredients for this Kale and Cabbage Salad

 Ingredients for the salad base should be easy to find and create a beautifully colorful salad!
 The dressing ingredients are all tasty kitchen staples that I keep on hand at all times.